Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

 It is known that, if the null energy condition is violated, all energy conditions are also violated.
-From Eq. \eqref{NEC1fnewBBS}, the null energy condition will be satisfied only to $r\leq \sqrt{4m^2-a^2}$.
+From Eq. \eqref{NEC1fnewBBS}, $NEC_1$ will be satisfied only to $r\leq \sqrt{4m^2-a^2}$.
 However, this region is inside the event horizon, where $t$ is the spacelike coordinate, and Eq. \eqref{NEC1fnewBBS} has no validity.
-Inside the event horizon, the null energy condition is determined by Eq. \eqref{NEC11fnewBBS} and, according to this equation, the null energy condition is violated in that region.
+Inside the event horizon, $NEC_1$ is determined by Eq. \eqref{NEC11fnewBBS} and, according to this equation, is violated in that region.
+By properly choosing the parameters, it is possible to satisfy $NEC_2$ outside the horizon, however, as $NEC_1$ is not satisfied, the null energy condition is still violated.